thuvu17/Slackify/doc/design/slackify-endpoint.md

 This is a Flask application with various endpoints for managing users, songs, and playlists.
 Here's a brief overview of the endpoints:

 ### HelloWorld EP
+>A simple test endpoint to check if the server is running.
 - URL: /hello
 - Input: None
 - Output: JSON response with the message "hello world."
 - Method: GET
-- Description: A simple test endpoint to check if the server is running.

 ### Endpoints EP
+>Returns a list of all available endpoints in the server.
 - URL: /endpoints
 - Input: None
 - Output: JSON response containing a list of available endpoints.
 - Method: GET
-- Description: Returns a list of all available endpoints in the server.

 ## MENU ENDPOINTS
+Down here is all the endpoints that load menus
 ### MainMenu EP:
+>Returns the main menu with options to sign in, sign up, display most popular songs, etc. (more to come)
 - URL: /MainMenu
 - Input: None
 - Output: JSON response representing the main menu.
 - Method: GET
-- Description: Returns the main menu with options to sign in, sign up, display most popular songs, etc. (more to come)

 ### UserMenu EP:
+>Returns the user menu for the user with given email.
+>This endpoints will be caleld
 - URL: /user_menu/&lt;email&gt;
 - Input:
   - Path parameter: **email** (User email)
 - Output: JSON response representing the user menu.
 - Method: GET
-- Description: Returns the user menu for the user with given email.

 ## USER ENDPOINTS
+Down below are all endpoints related to users: GET, POST, DEL
 ### Users EP:
+>GET returns a list of al users | POST adds a new user
 - URL: /users
 - Input:
   - JSON payload containing user data (name, email, password).